This article does not apply to you if:

 To disable Files app functionality:

-- From the Admin Console, tap Enterprise Settings Menus.
+- From the Admin Console, click Enterprise Settings.

-- In the File Security Settings window, tap the Disable iOS Files functionality on devices running iOS 12 or older checkbox.
+- In the User permissions for Box Mobile Application section, click the Disable iOS files functionality on devices running iOS 12.0 or older (iOS EMM only) slider button.

-When you tap this checkbox, Box automatically disables the Files app functionality for unprotected versions of iOS, and automatically re-enables Files functionality when a protected version of iOS is online.
+When you click this slider button, Box automatically disables the Files app functionality for unprotected versions of iOS, and automatically re-enables Files functionality when a protected version of iOS is online.

 You need to update your devices to version 4.3.6 of Box for EMM on iOS.